PREPARE YOURSELF FOR AN UNFORGETTABLE EVENING

 Will we be snowshoeing in the dark?

 Depending on the time of year, it is possible!
-For our December and January editions, we will be spending a portion of the snowshoe in the dark.
+For our January edition, we will be spending a portion of the snowshoe in the dark.
 In February we should arrive back in the base area at dusk and in March it will still be daylight until dinner.

 If you have a headlamp, we encourage you to bring it.
 Otherwise, a limited number of headlamps are available for use at no additional charge.